Hospitality and Leisure Sector Experience

 Changing consumer preferences

 It is not just recruiting staff which is proving to be a challenge, but also enticing customers into parting with their cash.
-Already faced with changing consumer preferences, a cultural shift away from alcohol-centred activities among the younger generation, and a squeeze on discretionary spending, the Covid-19 pandemic only served to exacerbate these challenges.
+Already faced with changing consumer preferences, a cultural shift away from alcohol-centred activities among the younger generation, and a squeeze on discretionary spending, the current uncertain economic climate has only served to exacerbate these factors.

 With challenge, comes opportunity